What is it?

 Possibly Effective for …

 - Complications after childbirth.
 Taking beta-carotene by mouth before, during, and after pregnancy might decrease the risk of diarrhea and fever after childbirth.
-It also seems to reduce the risk of pregnancy-related death in underfed women.
+It also seems to reduce the risk of pregnancy-related death in underfed patients.

 - Sunburn.
 Taking beta-carotene by mouth may decrease sunburn in people sensitive to the sun.
 However, taking beta-carotene is unlikely to have much effect on sunburn risk in most people.
 Also, beta-carotene does not appear to reduce the risk of skin cancer or other skin disorders associated with sun exposure.